la2050/archive/_projects/2015/building-a-better-la-helping-to-end-skid-row-through-jobs.md

   - East LA
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: via email invitation Organization(s) name(s): Union Rescue Mission Organization(s) mailing address(es): '545 South San Pedro Street, Los Angeles, CA 90013' Organization(s) website(s): www.urm.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Union Rescue Mission Organization(s) mailing address(es): '545 South San Pedro Street, Los Angeles, CA 90013' Organization(s) website(s): www.urm.org